 I consider myself quite lucky to have grown up with a Grandma who knew how to bake the best pie.

 From the homemade filling to the flaky crust, my Grandma Metzger had a real gift when it came to baking just about any kind of pie.

 I spent my childhood summers on my Grandparent’s farm in Indiana.
 That’s where I learned so much about cooking and baking!
-My grandma’s techniques and tricks were simple, but they always delivered a delicious result.
+My grandma’s techniques and tricks were simple, but they always delivered delicious results.

 Grandma taught me how to bake and frost a cake, make homemade bread, and roast a chicken.
 She instilled in me the basics of how to create a hearty casserole and she even shared her secret to the most incredible mashed potatoes!
 Tip: you MUST salt the water!